 In order to attract young people to the Spear course, BST staff and trustees publicise the courses directly at local Job Centres and also to local service professionals (including targeted youth support teams, youth justice and social services), charities, hostels, doctor surgeries, apprenticeship providers, education providers and organisations who can make referrals.
-Local business, civic and charitable figures have been invited to the online Spear Celebration events held at the end of each six-week programme, many of whom attend and subsequently have championed Spear, referred young people to the programme, or have volunteered on the programme.
+Local business, civic and charitable figures have been invited to the Spear Celebration events held at St Swithun's at the end of each six-week programme, many of whom attend and subsequently have championed Spear, referred young people to the programme, or have volunteered on the programme.

 BST looks to make as extensive use of volunteers as possible in its activities, as we believe that there are rich opportunities for mutual benefit.
-Volunteers are particularly valued as mock interviewers of course participants, and hosts for company visits or work experience placements.
+Volunteers are particularly valued as mock interviewers of course participants, guests at the external panel and hosts for company visits or work experience placements.